dotnet/EntityFramework.Docs/entity-framework/core/modeling/bulk-configuration.md

 > 4. Non-nullable value type
 > 5. Exact type

+> [!NOTE]
+> Data annotations do not override pre-convention configuration.

 ### Ignoring types

 Pre-convention configuration also allows to ignore a type and prevent it from being discovered by conventions either as an entity type or as a property on an entity type: